A Reference to other Neuropathy Groups, Webpages in Australia.

 neuropathic pain in the long term.
 Please be mindful though,

-NOT all sufferers have this same degree of disability!
+NOT all sufferers have this degree of discomfort & disability!

 Can Peripheral Neuropathy Be Cured?